edenartlab/sd-lora-trainer/README.md

 ## Automatic Checkpoint Evaluation

+This script uses CLIP img/txt similarity scores to evaluate how good the LoRa is vs how overfit.
 Download the aesthetic predictor model checkpoint first from google drive.
 This should give you a file named: `aesthetic_score_best_model.pth` (99.2 MB)

 ```bash